reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 Let us create our Spring Boot application from [Spring Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.3.3.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik.users&artifactId=usersignup&name=usersignup&description=Demo%20project%20for%20Spring%20Boot%20Container&packageName=io.pratik.users&dependencies=web,actuator,lombok) with dependencies for `web`, `lombok`, and `actuator`.
 We also add a rest controller to expose an API with the `GET` method.

+### Adding a Docker File with Image Building Instructions
 Next, we containerize this application by adding a file - `Dockerfile` with contents :
 ```
 FROM adoptopenjdk:11-jre-hotspot